Author – Freddie Tubbs

 Use washable diapers

 The ongoing debate about what is worse for our environment, the huge amount of one-use diapers or the washing of washable diapers has been baffling parents for decades now.
-Some parents say that all of the detergent and the amount of water spent on washing the diapers is just as bad as buying the one-time use diapers.
+Some parents say that all of the detergent and the amount of water spent on washing the diapers is just as bad as buying single use diapers.
 Some say the opposite.
 Still, most of them are certain that washable diapers are a better choice.

 Raising your baby through eco-friendly parenting is one of the best things you can do for your child.
 Hope these tips can help you in your endeavor to make your children environmentally sensitive citizens of tomorrow.
 Don’t let anyone stop you on your way!